ebmdatalab/price-per-dose/README.md

 To calculate possible savings, we work out a price-per-dose by dividing the net cost for each product by its quantity.

 However, in a handful of products, the definition of `quantity` is not consistent, giving false positives for price variation.
+We exclude these completely from our analysis.

+See issue #12 for discussion.

 ## "Unspecified" products